 There needs to be advanced planning regarding why you are considering the cloud, which cloud to choose and what tools you’ll use to manage and monitor your cloud environment.
 Most organizations choose to have solutions in multiple cloud environments.
 The best metaphor I can offer is it’s like choosing between Amazon Video, Netflix, or Hulu; all offer video on-demand, and all are just a bit different.
 The choice is built around the needs of an audience, and the best choice may be more than one solution.

-6) What are you risking by not hosting your data in a cloud environment?
+6) What are you risking when you don’t migrate to the cloud environment?

 If you aren’t giving serious consideration to what the cloud can do for your business, you aren’t doing your organization any favors.
 Maintaining IT onsite is expensive due to hardware, software, labor, power and cooling and real estate.
 You’re also locked into a framework that makes you less nimble, especially if you get blinded by the investments in place.
 Passing up opportunities to be more efficient because you want to squeeze every dollar out of a technology investment is human nature, but it’s also irrational.

 In fact, the cost of not going to cloud – not actual cost, but opportunity cost – is driving adoption.
 Sure, you have fixed assets that depreciate over time; but what is the lost cost of technology employees continuing to perform the same tasks they did 10 years ago?
 They are expected to do all the tasks they previously did as well as spending their time supporting frameworks that drive measurable outcomes like improved customer experience.
 Most IT employees are expected to do twice the work.
 The sad truth is that there’s a high probability that somewhere, quality is suffering, potentially affecting your brand.

 7) Do you have the resources in-house to manage cloud services or do you need to work with a partner?